Coevolution of Camouflage: Limitations

 \section{Limitations}

-This work has the nature of an “existence proof.”
+This work has the nature of an ``existence proof.''
 The model of camouflage coevolution presented here is a starting point.
-Its architecture and parameters (Table \ref{table:key_simulation_parameters}) are unlikely to be the best.
-It was tuned well enough to produce the desired result but surely can be improved.
+Its architecture and parameters (Table \ref{table:key_simulation_parameters}) are unlikely to be optimal.
+It was tuned well enough to allow camouflage evolution to emerge, but surely can be improved through further systematic experimentation.

-Another limitation is that all results are hand selected: “cherry picked” (see Figures \ref{fig:teaser}, \ref{fig:time_sequence}, \ref{fig:rock_wall_4x}, Supplemental Materials).
-After a simulation run, the resulting images are examined by a human who selects some as representative of the results, and makes a mental judgement of their effectiveness.
+Another limitation is that all final results are to some extent hand selected: ``cherry picked'' (see for example, Figures \ref{fig:teaser}, \ref{fig:time_sequence}, \ref{fig:rock_wall_4x}).
+After a simulation run, the resulting images are examined by a human who selects some as representative of the results, by making a mental judgement of their effectiveness.

+This cherry-picking is a problem for evaluating the scientific validity of the model: does this technique work well, or is the author just good at cherry-picking effective results?
+As a practical matter, the \jargon{auto-curation} described in Section \nameref{subsec:auto_curation} allows using this simulation to generate camouflage without human input, and so can avoid potential experimenter bias that might skew results.
+That ``hands free'' operation enables running large automated processes composed of many camouflage coevolution simulations.
+For example: making several runs that are identical except for settings of a single parameter.

 Other limitations include the inherently 2D nature of the simulation, that simulated time is discrete, and that the model of texture synthesis lacks genetic or biological plausibility.
 These are among the simplifying abstractions intended to make this initial model of camouflage coevolution tractable.
 Still it may be fair to complain that as a result, the model is \textit{too} abstract to provide much biological insight.